Afang Soup

 2. After a few minutes, open the pot, stir thoroughly to combine everything

-If the soup feels too thick, add a little more palm oil, not water.
+Now, if the soup feels too thick, add a little more palm oil, not water.

 Be careful with water, Afang soup should not be watery.

-Let it cook for a few more minutes until everything is well incorporated.
+Finally, let it cook for a few more minutes until everything is well incorporated.

 Step 5: Final Stage